 Spaces, which allows Twitter users to listen to and participate in public audio conversations, entered its beta test shortly after the launch and $100-million valuation of the app Clubhouse – which similarly offers an audio chat room experience.

 Now that it’s here to stay, many brands with solid Twitter followings are also beginning to pay more attention to the marketing opportunities of Spaces.

 - Why Marketers Are Watching Twitter Spaces

 - How to Use Twitter Spaces

 Twitter Spaces is a feature within the Twitter app that allows users with more than 600 followers to launch, host, and participate in audio chat rooms, similarly to rooms hosted on the social media platform Clubhouse.

 Looking for a way to determine whether Twitter Spaces or Clubhouse is a better fit for your business?
 Check out our video guide comparing the pros and cons of the two social audio spaces below.

 1. Twitter has major audience reach.

-Twitter has well over 330 million monthly active users.
+Twitter has well over 200 million daily active users.
 That user base includes audiences that fit into many different demographics all over the world.
 Because of this, brands can reach target audiences from all sorts of industries and backgrounds.